 After the introductory speech for each legislation, students deliver alternating negative and affirmative speeches.
-Each of these speeches allows a maximum of three minutes, with a one-minute questioning period (National Speech & Debate Association rules) or balance of unused speaking time (NCFL rules and some states).
+Each of these speeches allows a maximum of three minutes, with a one-minute questioning period (National Speech & Debate Association rules) or balance of unused speaking time (rule in some leagues).
 If a speech is particularly controversial, a member may move to suspend the rules to extend questioning for an individual speaker, but this should be done with restraint.